 Group together only similar tasks.
-This will allow you to spend less time deciding what needs to be done, allowing you to work more efficiently towards completing all of your goals by the end of each day (or week).
+This will allow you to spend less time deciding what needs to be done and work more efficiently towards completing all of your goals by the end of each day (or week).

 Set up notifications on your phone or calendar so you don’t forget about tasks close to their deadline.
-You can use Day to create and manage your team’s schedule–it’s a handy time clock app that ensures you and your team will never miss a schedule, appointment, or task.
+You can use Day.io to create and manage your team’s schedule – it’s a handy time clock app that ensures you and your team will never miss a schedule, appointment, or task.

 At set times during the day (maybe once or twice an hour), take a few minutes to find out how everyone is doing and if there’s anything you can do to help them at that moment in time.

 Reassure them and yourself that everything is going as planned so far–and don’t forget about those breaks!

 Being able to communicate your mission effectively is key when talking about project management skills.
 Here are some tips for communicating with fellow managers and employees alike:

 Make deadlines clear and explain why you’re setting them.
 If a deadline isn’t kept, don’t criticize your team–instead, discuss what can be done differently next time to avoid work being submitted past its due date.

 When tasks are delegated, ensure quality work is achieved by providing adequate support throughout the project life cycle.
 Be constructive in your criticism of team member performance; bring issues to resolution quickly, and don’t let them drag on.

 Ensure you give each person on your team a task suited to their skill set, attitude, and work experience.
 Matching tasks with their strengths (and weaknesses) will improve the overall work quality and help you delegate more effectively.